okotinek1313/rust-pm/README.md

 # Rust PM

 ## What is Rust PM
-1 - Rust PM is a package manager built for linux systems
+- Rust PM is a package manager built for linux systems made in rust.